DFHack/dfhack/docs/guides/modding-guide.rst

 You can make all your scripts in ``hack/scripts/``, but this is not recommended as it makes things much harder to maintain each update.
 It's recommended to make a folder with a name like "own-scripts" and add it to ``dfhack-config/script-paths.txt``.
 You should also make a folder for external installed scripts from the internet that are not in ``hack/scripts/``.
 You can prepend your script paths entries with a ``+`` so that they take precedence over other folders.

+If your mod is installed into ``raw/scripts/`` be aware that the copies of the scripts in ``data/save/*/raw/`` are checked first and will run instead of any changes you make to an in-development copy outside of a raw folder.

 The structure of the game
 -------------------------